 A big thank-you to our incredible partner, Tea Collection, for providing us with samples of their new Active collection to test.
 We’ve been avid fans of Tea’s globally inspired clothing for years, and their latest endeavor did not disappoint.
 Our kid-testers stayed cool in their colorful tanks, shorts and leggings thanks to the moisture wicking, made-to-move fabrics.

-We love that you can mix and match pieces from Tea Active with their everyday line, including their latest Spring collection which celebrates the adventurous spirit of Australia (think big waves, cute Koalas and flora and fauna inspired prints!).
-And bonus: they’re made with UPF 40 protection, so they’ll keep your kids comfy and protected both indoors and out.
+We love that you can mix and match pieces from Tea Active with their everyday collection, and bonus: they’re made with UPF 40 protection, so they’ll keep your kids comfy and protected both indoors and out.

-Check out Tea Active and their new Spring arrivals here.
+Check out Tea Active and all their latest arrivals here.

 Some games are classics for a reason: they’re just simple good ol’ fun.
 These ones are our favorites, updated for modern indoor play: